-They shuddered to think that the chase might fail, And the Beaver, excited at last,

-Went bounding along on the tip of its tail,

-For the daylight was nearly past.
+THEY sought it with thimbles, they sought it with care; They pursued it with forks and hope; They threatened its life with a railway-share; They charmed it with smiles and soap.
+They shuddered to think that the chase might fail, And the Beaver, excited at last, Went bounding along on the tip of its tail, For the daylight was nearly past.
+THE VANISHING.

 "There is Thingumbob shouting!" the Bellman said.
 "He is shouting like mad, only hark!
 He is waving his hands, he is wagging his head, He has certainly found a Snark!"

-They gazed in delight, while the Butcher exclaimed

-"He was always a desperate wag!"

-They beheld him-their Baker-their hero unnamed-

-On the top of a neighbouring crag,

-Erect and sublime, for one moment of time.

-In the next, that wild figure they saw

-(As if stung by a spasm) plunge into a chasm, While they waited and listened in awe.
+They gazed in delight, while the Butcher exclaimed "He was always a desperate wag!"
+They beheld him-their Baker-their hero unnamed- On the top of a neighbouring crag, Erect and sublime, for one moment of time.
+In the next, that wild figure they saw (As if stung by a spasm) plunge into a chasm, While they waited and listened in awe.

-"It's a Snark!" was the sound that first came to their ears,

-And seemed almost too good to be true.

-Then followed a torrent of laughter and cheers:

-Then the ominous words "It's a Boo-"

-Then, silence.
-Some fancied they heard in the

-A weary and wandering sigh

-That sounded like "-jum!" but the others de-

-It was only a breeze that went by.
+"It's a Snark!" was the sound that first came to their ears, And seemed almost too good to be true.
+Then followed a torrent of laughter and cheers : Then the ominous words "It's a Boo-" Then, silence.
+Some fancied they heard in the air A weary and wandering sigh That sounded like "-jum!" but the others declare It was only a breeze that went by.

-They hunted till darkness came on, but they found

-Not a button, or feather, or mark,

-By which they could tell that they stood on the ground

-Where the Baker had met with the Snark.
+They hunted till darkness came on, but they found Not a button, or feather, or mark, By which they could tell that they stood on the ground Where the Baker had met with the Snark.

-In the midst of the word he was trying to say,
+In the midst of the word he was trying to say

 In the midst of his laughter and glee,

-He had softly and suddenly vanished away-- For the Snark was a Boojum, you see.
+He had softly and suddenly vanished away--

+For the Snark was a Boojum, you see.